Inventory Transactions

 By using the Issues (IN302000) form, you can enter inventory issues manually and view all the issues that have been created in the system.
 For more details, see Inventory Issue Processing.

-• Adjustment: To update the quantity of stock items in the warehouse (usually after physical inventory counts) and to update costs for items with various valuation methods.
+• Adjustments: To update the quantity of stock items in the warehouse (usually after physical inventory counts) and to update costs for items with various valuation methods.
 By using the Adjustments (IN303000) form, you can enter inventory adjustments manually and view all the adjustments that have been created in the system.

 An adjustment with a negative quantity that decreases the stock cannot be released if it would make the available for shipping quantity of an item negative.
-(The Allow Negative Quantity check box can be selected or cleared on the Item Classes (IN201000) form for the item's class.)
+The Allow Negative Quantity check box can be selected or cleared on the Item Classes (IN201000) form for the item's class.
 In this case, the system displays an error message.
 Also, on the release of an adjustment with a negative quantity of a stock item, the system checks whether this item has allocations in sales orders, service orders, or production orders, as well as whether the item is added as a stock component to kit assemblies.
-If the stock item has an allocation in any of these documents and the quantity of this item that is available for issue will become insufficient if the adjustment is released, the system prohibits releasing the adjustment.
-It displays an error message with a recommendation to check the documents that the adjustment would have affected.

 You can review the list of allocations that can be affected by negative adjustments to stock item quantities by using the Allocations Affected by Inventory Adjustments (IN622000) report.

-• Transfer: To record the movement of stock items between locations within a warehouse or between warehouses.
 For more details, see Warehouse Locations and Single-Step Transfers: General Information and Two-Step Transfers: General Information.

-• Kit Assembly: To update the quantities of kits that were assembled and items that were used as kit components.
 If a kit is a stock item, this transaction increases the on-hand quantity of kits and decreases the on-hand quantity of its stock item components (if any).
 The cost of the assembled kit may exceed the total cost of its components if includes the cost of labor or other extra costs, added as non-stock item components.
 For more information, see Inventory Item Kits.

-• Kit Disassembling: To update the quantities of kits and their stock components when kits are disassembled into components.
 If a kit is a stock item, this transaction decreases the on-hand quantity of kits and increases the on-hand quantity of stock components (if any).
 The system generates an inventory adjustment to account for the extra costs that incur in the process of disassembling, if any.

-Currency of the Inventory Documents
+Currency of the Inventory Transactions

 Data Entry Options